Skip to content

 The strata land on the two regimes of #671 unevenly, which gives a natural sequencing — this is deliberately a sketch, not a plan:

-- Segues and lifecycle gate on stable identity (#673).
-A correspondence between two solves needs keys; #673 (spec position × data key) is the prerequisite, already flagged in
+• Structural scenes, segues, and lifecycle gate on stable identity (#673).
+Any correspondence between states with changing element sets needs keys; #673 (spec position × data key) is the prerequisite, already flagged in incremental-layout.md as "enables object constancy in animation."
+Exit retention also needs the renderer to keep unmatched display items alive past their solve.
+Fixed-structure numeric scenes can run without this machinery.

 Sources